 What Are the Potential Therapeutic Uses of Psychedelic and Dissociative Drugs, Including Mescaline?

-Recent studies have suggested that psychedelic and dissociative drugs, including mescaline, may have potential therapeutic benefits.
-These include treating depression, addiction, and post-traumatic stress disorder (PTSD) and relieving anxiety, fear, and feelings of hopelessness.
-However, it’s important to note that more research is needed before these drugs can be approved for medical use.
-Additionally, psychedelic and dissociative drugs should only be taken in a safe setting under the supervision of a qualified healthcare professional.
+It has been suggested that psychedelic and dissociative drugs, including mescaline, may have potential therapeutic benefits in treating anxiety, depression, and even post-traumatic stress disorder (PTSD).
+However, more research is needed before any of these drugs can be approved for medical use.

 Contents